 The manager at public accommodation cannot kick the disabled person out just because their service animal is a specific breed.
 The only thing that allows them to do this is when the dog is not well-behaved and can be dangerous for the people around.
 If the manager is personally scared or does not like your dog, you are still allowed at any type of establishment.

 On the other hand, any type of animal can be an emotional support animal.
-Its primary task is to make the person with a mental disability feel comfortable, safe and distract them during the hard times.
-The type of the animal is not important.
-It can be a dog, cat, guinea pigs, miniature pigs, horses, rabbits, and so on.
+Its primary task is to make the person with a mental disability feel comfortable and safe and distract them during hard times.
+The type of animal is not important.
+It can be a dog, cat, guinea pig, miniature pig, horse, rabbit, and so on.
 But note that ESAs should always be registered and require a note from the therapist about the owner’s issues.

 However, if the ESA is an exotic animal, the owner must contact the local government to clarify whether or not they are allowed to keep it at home.

 According to the local governments and the ADA, service dogs do not require to wear any accessories that show people they are indeed trained to do work for people with disabilities.
-However, a lot of service dogs owners prefer to use one to avoid unnecessary questions from the surrounding people.
+However, a lot of handlers prefer to use one to avoid unnecessary questions from the surrounding people.